-If you were to get rid of everything you might one day need and get rid of anything you haven’t touched in the past 6 months how much space would you need?
+If you were to get rid of everything you might one day need and get rid of anything you haven’t touched or looked at in the past 6 months, how much space would you really need?

 Take your kitchen for example, everyone wants a big kitchen because they have serving bowls and plates to store.
-Possibly china from their grandmothers, mothers, or first marriage.
+Possibly china from their grandmothers, mothers, or wedding.
 Maybe they have more than 2 different types of plate settings.

-What about the silverware settings?
+What about silverware, do you have one for everyday use and one for fancy?
 Are you serving huge dinner parties that require two types of forks and two types of spoons?
 Is it necessary to have that much silverware?

 These all may seem like small things but if you got rid of some if not all of these extra things you hold on to for the just in case would you still need a big kitchen?